syncfusion-content/blazor-docs/blazor/timepicker/mask-support.md

 The masking feature allows users to enter a time in the correct format, as specified by the [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.SfTimePicker-1.html#Syncfusion_Blazor_Calendars_SfTimePicker_1_Format) property.
 This helps to ensure that the time is entered correctly and can also make it easier for users to understand how to enter the time.
 The [EnableMask]() property in the TimePicker component allows you to enable or disable the masking functionality.
 When enabled, the input field will be displayed as masked with a specific time format pattern for entering the time.

-You can also customize the mask pattern used by the component by using the `Format` property.

-The following example demonstrates default format of TimePicker component with mask.

 {% highlight Razor %}

 {% include_relative code-snippet/TimePickerMask.razor %}